 - Answer any appeal-related questions that you have

 - Protect your rights during the appeals process

 Disabled veterans often feel like they’re alone in their struggle, especially when VA fails to recognize their service-related conditions.
-With an empathetic, hard-working attorney on your side, you’ll have a capable partner leading your fight for fair benefits.
+With an empathetic, hard-working advocate on your side, you’ll have a capable partner leading your fight for fair benefits.

-George Sink, P.A.
-Injury Lawyers Can Fight for Your VA Benefits
+Disabled Vets Advocates Can Fight for Your VA Benefits

 For many former service members, receiving compensation through the VA unemployability program is vital.
 Unfortunately, applying for this compensation can be complicated.
-If you need to apply for VA individual unemployability benefits, contact a VA disability attorney.
+If you need to apply for VA individual unemployability benefits, contact a VA disability advocate.

-Request legal help by calling us today or filling out the online form for a FREE case review today.
+Request help by calling us today or filling out the online form for a FREE case review today.